 MP for Wetherby and Easingwold

 Sir Alec Shelbrooke is a Conservative MP for Wetherby and Easingwold, first elected in 2010.
-He currently sits on the Panel of Chairs and has held ministerial and committee roles during his Parliament career, including a brief tenure as Minister of State at the Ministry of Defence in 2022, and has served on several parliamentary committees since entering Parliament.
+He currently serves on the Panel of Chairs (committee) since November 2025, and his parliamentary career has included government service as a Minister of State at the Ministry of Defence in 2022 and a range of shadow and committee roles thereafter.

 Generated 21 February 2026